-Immediately prior to the closing of this offering, there will be 3,437,185 shares of common stock outstanding.
-After giving effect to the issuance of the 2,000,000 shares of common stock offered by this prospectus, assuming the underwriters do not exercise their overallotment option, there will be 5,437,185 shares of common stock outstanding upon the closing of this offering.
-As of the date of this prospectus, we have approximately 70 stockholders of record, assuming the conversion of all of our preferred stock into common stock.
+Immediately prior to the closing of this offering, there will be 2,700,000 shares of common stock outstanding.
+After giving effect to the issuance of the 1,200,000 shares of common stock included in the units offered by this prospectus, assuming the underwriter does not exercise its over-allotment option, there will be 3,900,000 shares of common stock outstanding upon the closing of this offering.
+As of the date of this prospectus, we have approximately 84 stockholders of record, assuming the conversion of all of our preferred stock into common stock.
 There is currently no public market for our common stock.